Yousef-Matar/matarito-vue/docs/components/MButton/api.md

 # MButton API

-API defines props, events and others for the matarito `MButton` module.
+API defines props, events and others for the `MButton` component.

 ## MButton